andifalk/spring-basics-training/lab-13/README.md

 # Lab 13: RESTful Services with HATEOAS
-In this lab we implement a RESTful service on top of the service and data access layer we have build in the previous lab.
+In this lab we extend the RESTful service we have build in the previous lab to use HATEOAS.

+HATEOAS (Hypertext As The Engine Of Application State) Restful services fulfill the highest level 3 of the [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html#level3)

-After completing this lab you should know how to implement the different REST operations like GET, POST and DELETE.
+After completing this lab you should know how to implement the hypermedia controls for your Restful service.

 ## Initial code

 There _initial_ project contains the spring boot application from previous lab with the service and data access layer.

-In the _complete_ project you find the spring boot project containing a RESTful service on top of the data access layer with following classes/files:
+In the _complete_ project you find the spring boot project containing a RESTful service with HATEOAS on top of the data access layer with following classes/files:

 * CompleteApplication: This is the generated starter class to start the spring boot application (contains a main() method).